HIKING AND MINISTRY

 Hiking and ministry may seem like an odd couple but they work perfectly.

 Shortly after moving to Taiwan my wife and I went hiking.
 We realized while we were out in nature that it would be a great way to build relationships and minister to our friends.
 Hiking may not seem like common ministry in a city with over 6 million people, but that is why it is perfect.
 So many people in Taipei have never left the city and been in nature.
 My wife and I work in college ministry and love taking students out of the city for several hours on a fun hike.
+This is a great way to bring students out of their normal environment to experience something new and have deep conversations.
+With anything it’s important to plan.
 There are a few things to think about when using hiking as a ministry.

 1. The Purpose